Tjörneslögin Fossils, Lignite Mines & the Waterfall Skeifárfoss on the Tjörnes Peninsula

 Skeifárfoss waterfall cascades down from a sedimentary cliff like a bridal veil, and the river Skeifá runs its way for a short distance into the sea.

-In Iceland, we have three Jewel Circles, which take us around Iceland's pearls of nature.
+In Iceland, we have three Jewel Circles that take us to Iceland's pearls of nature.
 In South Iceland, we have the popular Golden Circle, the Silver Circle in the west, and the Diamond Circle in North Iceland.

 A Local's Guide to the Golden Circle Tour in Iceland